PedroHBrasil/life-variations/README.md

-# Life Wallpaper
+# Life Variations

-A tool that sets the wallpaper of my computer to a simulation based on Conway's Game of Life.
+A website that displays variations of Conway's Game of Life according to user setup.

 ## Class Diagram